-The words fast and hard define my upbringing, probably because I was shoplifting, drinking alcohol, and smoking weed by the time I was twelve.
+The words fast and hard define my upbringing, probably because I was shoplifting, drinking alcohol, and smoking weed by age twelve.
 Three years later, I found myself in jail, which turned into two years of probation.
 Going to jail was one of the major turning points of my life.
 Being incarcerated was a wake-up call.
 My two older brothers were already in prison.
 My time in jail was a clear warning that I was heading their way.
 What I didn’t know at that time was how their lives would abruptly end.
-My oldest brother was murdered in 1987, and my next oldest brother was murdered ten years later in 1997.
+Someone murdered my oldest brother in 1987; my next oldest brother was murdered ten years later in 1997.

 A daughter and son soon followed.
 They were two more dreams to come true.
 It was a good life, but not a perfect one.
 I began to feel that there was something still missing.
 I started to sense a deep void in my soul.
 Though self-reformation was helpful, it was not satisfying.
 I sensed a deep hole in my soul.
-By 1984, I was working in a machine shop where someone told me about Christ.
-Though I had known about God because we were made to attend church as children, religion was not appealing to me.
+By 1984, I had worked in a machine shop where someone told me about Christ.
+Though I had known about God because my mother forced us to attend church as children, religion was not appealing to me.
 A church was just another good place to get some good weed.

 Then the Lord imposed Himself into my life.
 He regenerated me in the fall of 1984 (John 3:7).
 This life-altering event was the right missing piece that seemed so elusive.
 The perplexing riddles of my soul were now finding resolution as the Lord’s salvation set in motion the call of God on my life, which has since defined all that I do.
 I quickly fell in love with the Bible (Psalm 119:16).
 It became my constant companion.
-Within a year of attending my new church, I was teaching Sunday school, working with the youth, singing in the choir, and doing evangelism work in my small Monroe, North Carolina community.
+Within a year of attending my new church, I taught Sunday school, worked with the youth, sang in the choir, and did evangelism work in my small Monroe, North Carolina community.

 It was April 08, 1988—nearing the end of my sophomore year in college–when I walked through our home door and saw the missing piano.
-As I desperately ran through our house, it became apparent what had happened.
+As I desperately ran through our house, what had happened became apparent.
 My wife had chosen a relationship with another man and took our two children with her.
 That was the single most horrifying experience of my life.
 Within fifteen hours, I lost 10 pounds; though I did not know it, that was just the beginning of my sorrows.

 I lived the next nine years in an isolated and desperate funk.
-Alienated from my legalistic church community, I realized that my dream of a life with a healthy family experience was shattered.
+Alienated from my legalistic church community, I realized the shattering of my dream of a life with a healthy family experience.
 During this season, I was physically and emotionally a wreck, as the mighty hand of God was shaping me in the crucible of suffering.
 I was learning God’s plan for my life: I went to college to become educated in the Bible; He drove me into the wilderness to become educated about God.
 (Cf. Mark 1:12-13)

 Out of the Depths

-It would take me twenty-five years before I would write about my experiences in those dark days.
+Writing about my experiences in those dark days would take me twenty-five years.
 During that time of unremitting darkness, I read and re-read the book of Job for four consecutive years.
 I knew the end of Job’s story—how the Lord blessed him in chapter forty-two (Job 42:10), and I desperately wanted to experience that from God.
 The problem was the forty-one chapters before the blessing.

 Apart from salvation, there is no question that this season was the most painful and transformative.
-I was resigned that it would be a season that would never end.
-This assumption added to the pain that was all-encompassing and beyond anything I had ever experienced.
+I resigned that it would be a season that would never end.
+This assumption added to the all-encompassing pain beyond anything I had ever experienced.
 I stood on the precipice and stared into my future; all I could see was more darkness, ad infinitum.